StuartRiffle/ragtag-tiger/README.md

 The benefit of this format is that now you can submit a *list* of inference providers with multiple `--llm-config` arguments, and **RAG/TAG Tiger** will run your queries through *all* of them, allowing you to compare the responses.

 But nobody has time for that, so to complete the circle you can configure a **moderator** LLM using `--llm-config-mod`.
 The moderator will look at all the other responses, perform a short quality analysis, then consolidate everything into one final answer.
+It may need a bigger context window.

 ### LLM config examples